 Like that in the church it appears highly detailed in black outline, and although partially erased and over painted, it is accented with red, blue and green washes.

 An even more enigmatic fresco can be made out above the ogival entry to the convento itself.
 This mural seems to show a prominent central person—perhaps a Protector like figure—in a landscape with groups of praying figures.
 The partly decipherable Latin inscription below appears to refer to this personage (Lawgiver… Father of All), a possible reference to St. Bonaventure or Bernardino of Siena.

-In the vestibule beyond the entry (anteporteria) a partial Annunciation scene is boldly drawn over the cloister doorway in sepia toned monochrome.
-Here, the praying Virgin, ensconced in an elaborately colonnaded throne at center, is flanked by the Archangel Gabriel on the left and a militant St. Michael on the right (below).
+In the vestibule beyond the entry (anteporteria) a spectacular Annunciation scene is boldly drawn over the cloister doorway in sepia toned monochrome.

 Above an archway in the northwest corner of the cloister, a pair of angels holds up a medallion containing the Arms of Christ—the cross surrounded by the Instruments of the Passion.